-Manufacturing products at a single site presents risks because a disaster, such as a fire or hurricane, may interrupt manufacturing capability.
+Manufacturing products at a single site may present risks if a disaster, such as a fire or hurricane, causes interruption of manufacturing capability.
 In such an event, we will have to resort to alternative sources of manufacturing that could increase our costs as well as result in significant delays while required regulatory approvals are obtained.
 Any such delays or increased costs could have a material adverse effect on our future business, financial condition and results of operations.